Ronald Van der Kemp: redefining couture from the heart of Amsterdam

 An Amsterdammer at heart

-Though Amsterdam’s fashion scene is on the small side (much like the city itself), there’s no place Van der Kemp would rather call home.
-“I’ve worked everywhere,” he says, “and I thought if I want to [make sustainable clothes] I want to be in Amsterdam because I want to be away from the circus.
+Though Amsterdam’s fashion scene is smaller than some (much like the city itself), there’s no place Van der Kemp would rather call home.
+“I’ve worked everywhere, and I thought if I want to [make sustainable clothes] I want to be in Amsterdam because I want to be away from the circus.
 I want to concentrate and do what I believe in…and Amsterdam is good for that.
 I don’t feel the heat; I don’t feel the competition or people pushing me in a certain direction.”

 Going his own way has perhaps been the wisest career choice Ronald Van der Kemp could make.
 Breaking away from the pack and combining two seemingly disparate branches of fashion – sustainability and luxury – has made him one of the biggest names in fashion.
 It’s also made him sought-after in the most elite circles, proving a commitment to doing good can pay off.